CyberSource/cybersource-rest-client-python/docs/ReportsApi.md

 # **get_report_by_report_id**
 > ReportingV3ReportsIdGet200Response get_report_by_report_id(report_id, organization_id=organization_id)

-Get Report based on reportId
+Get Report Based on Report Id

 Download a report using the reportId value.
 If you don’t already know this value, you can obtain it using the Retrieve available reports call.